West Virginia solar rebates and incentives: 2025 guide

 West Virginia doesn't offer any state-specific battery incentives.
 However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.

 Solar batteries can boost your energy independence and provide backup power during an outage.
-But because the net metering policies in West Virginia are so consumer friendly, you don’t need a battery to get the full financial value out of your solar panels.
+Since the future of net metering policies in West Virginia is uncertain, adding a battery to your system might help you get more value out of your solar panels.

 If you're looking for solar installers in West Virginia, here are some popular suggestions: